 This will balance the fucks you give, but don’t want to and help you return to the wonderful world of saying no.

-I actually think this would work well as a companion guide to Marie Kondo’s book.
+I actually think The Life-Changing Magic Of Not Giving A F*ck would work well as a companion guide to Marie Kondo’s book.
 The original is about physical decluttering, the parody covers mental decluttering.
 Both are important and Sarah’s “obscene” sense of humor just adds a fun touch to what’s otherwise a pretty solid psychology read.
 Unless you feel offended by curse words, but hey, who gives a fuck?

 What else can you learn from the blinks?

 - When you naturally start to care less

 - How to start the process of categorizing the fucks you give and which two categories to start with

 - What the difficulty of a “No” depends on